• Facebook

 Bowls of ingredients including baby broccoli, butter and seasonings.

-Melt some butter in a large pan, then add the broccolini.
-Cook it for 4-5 minutes or until tender.
-You can add a little bit of water to the pan if needed to move the process along.
+To sauté broccolini first melt some butter in a large pan, then add the broccolini.
+Sauté it for 4-5 minutes or until tender.
+You can add a little bit of water to the pan if needed to soften the broccolini.
 Stir in some garlic, seasonings and herbs, then cook for a few more minutes.
 Garnish with fresh parsley, then serve and enjoy.

 Step by step process shots showing how to saute broccolini.

 • All you need to do to prep your broccolini for cooking is to cut a thin slice off the bottom of the stem.
-I find that sometimes I end up with pieces with thicker stems, and in that case, I slice the whole piece of broccolini in half lengthwise so that it will cook at the same rate as the smaller pieces.
+If you have pieces with thicker stems, you can slice the whole pieces of broccolini in half lengthwise so that they will cook at the same rate as the smaller pieces.

 • You can easily convert this to a vegan recipe by using olive oil instead of butter.

 • I use dried Italian seasoning in this recipe because it contains a variety of different herbs all in one jar.
-If you don’t have this seasoning on hand, you can make your own by mixing together equal parts of dried basil, thyme, parsley and oregano.
+If you don’t have this seasoning on hand, you can make your own Italian seasoning.

 Sauteed broccolini in a pan, topped with parsley.